+- Short-term employee benefits.

-- Post-employment benefits. - Other long-term employee benefits.
+- Post-employment benefits.

+- Other long-term employee benefits.

 Short-term employee benefits

 These reflect benefits to employees, which differ from termination benefits, which are expected to be settled wholly before 12 months after the end of the annual reporting period in which the employees render the related services.
 They include wages and salaries and social security contributions, paid annual leave and paid sick leave or bonuses and nonmonetary benefits for employees.